FYI: These Ingredients Play Well Together (But These Don't)

 SPF + Antioxidants

 Up your sun protection game with this duo.
 Antioxidants, such as vitamin E, help prevent skin damage on a cellular level.
 They also fight off free radicals (which contribute to aging skin).
-And since we all know that broad spectrum sunscreen protects your skin from UVB and UVA damage, this combo helps your SPF work even better (along with providing some anti-aging fringe benefits).
+And since we all know that broad spectrum sunscreen protects your skin from UVB and UVA damage, this combo helps your SPF work even better (along with providing some fringe benefits for aging skin).
 That's one of the reasons why both are found in our Guards Up Daily Mineral Sunscreen.

 Ingredients That DON’T Play Well With Each Other